Kevin E. Fullington: matters

 Representing the plaintiffs in Brown v.
 New York, a lawsuit challenging New York State's method of funding public charter schools.
 Our clients, five families whose children attend charter schools in the state and a Charter School advocacy organization for its member New York charter schools , argue that New York's practice of providing charter students with as little as three-fifths of what district students receive in the same community, violates the state Constitution and disproportionately affects children of color and lower incomes.

 Real Estate Developer - Large Retail Shopping Center

-Representing a real estate developer in connection with the development of a large shopping center complex in New York City.
-Our work includes a significant Uniform Land Use Review Process application involving zoning changes, street mappings, special permits, government relations activities and an environmental impact statement.
+Representing the Alpert family in connection with the development of a large shopping center complex in Staten Island.
+Our work includes a significant Uniform Land Use Review Process application involving street mappings, special permits, government relations activities and an environmental impact statement.